srilakshmiv14/EVA4Phase2_Session2/README.md

 - **Model:**
 MobileNet V2 Model (Pretrained model from torch) we take and train the model according to our 4 classes of images (4 features classifier).

+**MobileNet V2 Architecture:**
+**Features:**
+*Inverted Residuals - the inverted block has far fewer parameters:*
+With inverted residual blocks, we do the opposite and squeeze the layers where the skip connections are linked.
+This hurts the performance of the network.
+The authors introduced the idea of a linear bottleneck where the last convolution of a residual block has a linear output before it’s added to the initial activations.